zoten/the_bored_devs/Not So Senior/Intro.md

 Let's remember: _junior_, _middle_, _senior_, _staff_, _principal_ ... they are only titles.

 We all make mistakes, we all fall in some cyclic misjudgements.
 We all have impact.

+Those are _Things I should already have learned, except I didn't_.